api-bureau/cloudcall-api/README.md

 # CloudCall Api
-The purpose of this project is to help you exploring CloudCall APIs and speed up your CloudCall APIs C# and .NET Core implementation.
+The purpose of this project is to help you exploring CloudCall APIs and speed up your CloudCall APIs C# and .NET implementation.

 ## Contributors
 This project adheres following guidelines.